whtsky/Catsup/docs/goodies.rst

 Click here if you don't know what Twitter Card is : https://dev.twitter.com/docs/cards

-All you need to do is go to https://dev.twitter.com/form/participate-twitter-cards and submit your blog.
+All you need to do is go to https://dev.twitter.com/form/participate-twitter-cards and submit your site.
 Then wait for the magic works.